-Focus group discussions were held in Kathmandu and many of the rural doctors were unable to attend because of the previously discussed problems associated with isolated practice in rural areas.
-This might have led to an overrepresentation of more urban-based physicians.
+Focus group discussions were held in Kathmandu and many of the rural doctors were unable to attend due to the previously discussed problems associated with isolated practice in rural areas.
+This may have lead to an over- representation of more urban-based physicians.

-The focus of this study was how to improve retention of GPs in rural Nepal.
-Many doctors expressed the opinion that GPs should not be seen purely as rural physicians.
+The focus of this study was how to improve retention of General Practitioners in rural Nepal.
+Many doctors expressed the opinion that General Practitioners should not be seen purely as rural physicians.